vault27/Foundation/paloalto.md

 - Clientless VPN
 - Satelite
 - After you configured Portal user can access it with browser and download required Agent
+- "Max Times User Can Disable" is configured on Portal - how many tims User can disable Global Protect - in App section

 **Agent configuration for portal**